-Our understanding of time has always been closely intertwined with culture.
-Our understanding of time has changed, and grown steadily more exacting, through the centuries.
-Cosmological and human times were always intertwined.
-There was never an age when they could be cleanly separated.
+Time, as we perceive it, has always been closely intertwined with culture.
+And our understanding of time has grown steadily more exacting through the centuries, mirroring the more exact measurement of time brought by scientific advance.
+There was never an age when time and culture could be cleanly separated.

-"When cultural time and cosmic time change, they change together," writes Adam Frank, in his book 2001 "About Time."
+"When cultural time and cosmic time change, they change together," wrote astrophysicist Adam Frank in his 2011 book "About Time."
 Sometimes one leads, sometimes the other.
-Material engagement with the world has always served as a source of cultural and cognitive innovation.
+This is not a surprise: Material engagement with the world has always served as a source of cultural and cognitive innovation.

 Ptolemy was the first to create a truly accurate, geometric Geo-centric model of the celestial motion.
 In the year 1200, almost no one had use for exact time, by 1300 many European cities had mechanical clocks.
 By 1400, most of Europe was driven by clocks.

-The need for greater accuracy occurs in more complex cultures; New institutional facts demand greater temporal accuracy.
+New institutional facts demanded greater temporal accuracy.
 The minute hand came into use only in the mid-17th century, just prior to the industrial revolution.

-In 1881, U.S railroads reshaped the meaning of time, by settling on a single convention regardless of location.
-Traveling between distant cities by train, travelers were forced to face the new and vexxing issue of time standards.
+In 1881, U.S railroads reshaped the meaning of time by settling on a single timetable regardless of location.
+Traveling between distant cities by train, travelers were forced to face the new and vexing issue of time standards.
 Local time was often set by high noon, which is different for each city.

 The disparities did not matter before the train.
 This need for synchronization echoes the work of Newton two centuries earlier, in which he posited that absolute true mathematical time passes equally with relation to anything external.